ubiquity/ubiquibot/README.md

 ```

 ### Option 2
-### This options will require you to have a local Docker installation (under the hood it is required by Supabase) refer to Supabase Docs for more info
+### This options will require you to have a local Docker installation (under the hood it is required by Supabase) refer to [Supabase Docs](https://supabase.com/docs)

 ```
 yarn supabase start
 ```